 The promise ceremony is called a "söz kesmek" in Turkey.
 The Turkish word söz means promise.
 Mostly nowadays, it's performed on the same day that the bride's hand is asked for.
 Simple rings, not the engagement rings, are tied together with a red ribbon.
 On a silver tray, the rings are held out to the engaged couple, who put them on each other.
 The red ribbon is cut and the ceremony is complete.

-3. Coffee with Salt & Paper
+3. Coffee with Salt & Pepper

 This one is a funny one!
 Grooms don't really like it because future brides, in the heat of the action, tend to abuse it sometimes.
 During the "el isteme", mentioned earlier, when the families are small talking before the bride's hand is asked, the bride makes Turkish coffee to offer to the guests.

 The groom's coffee is flavored with salt instead of sugar.
-Some might even put paper in it.
+Some might even put pepper in it.
 If the groom drinks it without batting an eye, it's considered a positive sign, but if the taste is unbearable, the groom may cough a lot and it can ruin the moment or create a big laugh!

 4. Engagement Gifts or Nişan Bohcası